onthetunnel/Binance-Arbitrage-Bot/README.md

 # dependencies and use

-Install the [python wrapper of the Binance API](https://github.com/sammchardy/python-binance) along with its dependencies.
+[python wrapper of the Binance API](https://github.com/sammchardy/python-binance) along with its dependencies

 You need to copy and paste your binance api key and secret where it says `"copy and paste here"` at the top of the module, and have on Binance at least .1 ETH and some BNB for paying fees (have this option selected on your Binance account).
-There are four attributes that should be user-defined.
-See the comments under `if __name__ == "__main__":` for this.
-The bot doesn't print anything to the screen, though it runs outside of the main thread, so you're free to call various methods from `BinanceArbBot` and `Client` to see what's happening in real-time.
-You can also change the user-defined attributes except `thread_num` after it loads.
-Here's an example of what the shell could look like while the bot is running.
+There are four attributes that should be user-defined (see the comments under `if __name__ == "__main__":` for this).
+While running, the bot won't print anything to the screen, but it runs outside of the main thread, so you can call various methods from `BinanceArbBot` and `Client` to see what's going on.
+You can also change the values of the user-defined attributes, except `thread_num`.
+Here's an example of my shell with the bot running:
 ```
 >>> bab.min_ev=1.004
 >>> bab.show_value_info()